slowernews/hamster-system/README.md

 - project scope: **[ ]**

-        Inside:

-        {inbox} there aren't permanent folders, just temporary stuff.
+        Inside {inbox} folder there aren't permanent folders, just temporary stuff.
-        {current} and {archive} there are 2 folders: [personal], [work] Inside these folders you will store your projects.
+        Inside {current} and {archive} folders there are 2 folders:

+        [personal] folder where you store your personal related projects.
+        [work] folder where you store your work related projects.

 ===
 ####Project folders: